 Scale Data Engine

-Scale AI offers a comprehensive approach to data labeling by offering automated data labeling, human-only labeling, and human-in-the-loop (HITL) labeling, each with distinct advantages.
-Automated data labeling utilizes custom machine learning models to efficiently label large datasets with well-known objects, significantly accelerating the labeling process.
+• Automated data labeling utilizes custom machine learning models to efficiently label large datasets with well-known objects, significantly accelerating the labeling process.
 However, it requires high-quality ground-truth datasets to ensure accuracy and struggles with edge cases.

-Human-only labeling, on the other hand, relies on the nuanced understanding and adaptability of human annotators, providing superior quality in complex domains like vision and natural language processing, albeit at a higher cost and slower pace.
-HITL labeling synergizes both methods, where automated systems handle the bulk of the labeling and human experts review and refine the outputs.
-This hybrid approach ensures high accuracy and efficiency, leveraging the strengths of both automation and human expertise to produce superior data labels for machine learning applications.
+• HITL labeling combines both methods, where automated systems handle the bulk of the labeling and human experts review and refine the outputs.
+This hybrid approach ensures high accuracy and efficiency, combining the strengths of both automation and human expertise to produce superior data labels.

 As part of the data engine offering, Scale AI offers three distinct data annotation solutions tailored to different needs: Scale Rapid, Scale Studio, and Scale Pro.

 1. Scale Rapid is an offering designed for machine learning teams to quickly develop production-quality training data.
 It allows users to upload data, set up labeling instructions, and get feedback and calibration on preliminary labels within a few hours, enabling a rapid scale-up of the data labeling process to larger volumes.
-As a self-serve platform with no minimums, users can upload their data, select or create annotation use cases, send tasks to the Scale workforce, and receive high-quality labeled data within hours, making it ideal for rapid project turnaround.
+As a self-serve platform with no minimums, users can upload their data, select or create annotation use cases, send tasks to the Scale AI workforce, and receive high-quality labeled data within hours, making it ideal for rapid project turnaround.
 Scale AI provides the necessary annotator workforce to ensure the data is labeled accurately and efficiently.

 2. Scale Studio focuses on maximizing the efficiency of users' own labeling teams.
 It allows users to upload data, choose or create annotation use cases, use their own workforce, and monitor project performance, mainly used for organizations wanting to manage labeling internally and boost productivity.
 It provides a tool that tracks and visualizes annotator metrics and also provides ML-assisted annotation tooling to speed up annotations.
 It tracks metrics such as throughput, efficiency, and accuracy.